 Unlike code coverage, which measures executed code, test coverage focuses on functional completeness by evaluating whether all critical paths, edge cases, and requirements are tested.
 This metric helps teams identify untested areas and improve test strategies.

 Measuring test coverage requires you to track executed test cases against total planned test cases and ensure all requirements are validated.
+It is especially important to cover user requirements to ensure the software meets user needs and delivers expected quality.
 The higher the test coverage, the more you can rely on software.

 Automated tools like Typo can scan the codebase to flag issues like uninitialized variables, memory leaks, and syntax violations.
 The number of defects found per scan indicates code stability.